The Laramie Project: Combating homophobia

 The Laramie Project is often used as a method to teach about prejudice and tolerance in personal, social, and health education and citizenship in schools, and it has also been used in the UK as a General Certificate of Secondary Education text for English literature.

 The play has also inspired grassroots efforts to combat homophobia.
-After seeing the play, New Jersey resident Dean Walton was inspired to donate more than 500 books and other media to the University of Wyoming's Rainbow Resource Center.
-Today, that campus office houses the largest LGBTQ library in the state of Wyoming.
+After seeing the play, New Jersey resident Dean Walton was inspired to donate more than 500 books and other media to the University of Wyoming's Rainbow Resource Center (renamed the Pokes Center for Community Resources in 2024 in response to legal and budgetary action from the Wyoming Legislature that restricted resources for DEI programs).
+The campus office houses the largest LGBTQ library in the state of Wyoming.